 APPLICANT RESPONSIBILITIES - CHANGE IN OWNERSHIP Submitter Comment Verbatim Administration Comment Recommended Modification QUESTION 44.
 Do you have any thoughts or comments on the o shange in ownership?
 Submitter 31.
-No modification required.
-You should be consistent - I got the feeling that notification was only required for some types of facility. furniture and pop-up parklets/eatlets have been omitted from this requirement.
+It is the responsibility of applicant to report the change of ownership for No modification required.
+You should be consistent - I got the feeling that notification was affixed eating area furniture, parklets, eatlets and other proposals.
+Street only required for some types of facility. furniture and pop-up parklets/eatlets have been omitted from this requirement.
 Pop-up parklets/eatlets have not been included due to the associated timeframes and removal of these spaces based on the event they are associated with.
 Street furniture is not included as it would not require relocation of removal in the event the business ownership details changed.

-APPLICANT RESPONSIBILITIES - SIGNAGE Submitter Comment Verbatim Administration Comment Recommended Modification - Recommended Modification QUESTION 45.
-Do you have any thoughts or comments on si Submitter 7.
+Submitter Comment Verbatim Administration Comment Recommended Modification QUESTION 45.
+Do you have any thoughts or comments on si gnage?
+Submitter 7.
+Agree.
 Submitter support noted.
 No modification required.
-Agree.
 Submitter 17.
+Agreed.
 Submitter support noted.
 No modification required.
-Agreed.
-Submitter 29.1.
-Suggest signed be installed ON COMPLETION.
-Prior to completion the respective walls may not be finished.2.
-Size and durability of the signs is not yet determined.
+Submitter 29.
+1. Suggest signed be installed ON COMPLETION.
+Prior to completion the respective walls may not be finished.
+2. Size and durability of the signs is not yet determined.
 The relevant vibrant public space Applicant responsibility states: Applicant must install a minimum of two City provided Vibrant Public Space signs prior to installation completion.
 This is permitted to be the last step before completion.
 As the signs are to be provided by the City, the size and durability will be determined by the City.
 No modification required.
 Submitter 31.
 Only the Vincent provided signs to reinforce that it is public property.
 Submitter 32.
 Yes, the signage is important.
-Vibrant public space signage is a requirement, to ensure it's clear that the Modify to clarify that reserved signs are not permitted.
-Recommended modification: D.1.3.7 D4.3.20 Business logos, advertising, or other branding, and reserved signs is are prohibited.
+Vibrant public space signage is a requirement, to ensure it's clear that the spaces are available to the public.
+This signage is to be provided by the City to ensure its size, scale and content is appropriate.
+To clarify that the spaces are public, the Design Requirements have been modified to ensure reserved signage is not permitted.
+Modify to clarify that reserved signs are not permitted.
+Recommended modification: D.1.3.7 D4.3.20 Business logos, advertising,- or other branding, and reserved signs is are prohibited.
 D2.3.7 D4.3.20 Business logos, advertising,- or other branding , and reserved signs is are prohibited.
 D3.3.14 D4.3.20 Business logos, advertising, or other branding , and reserved signs